 If you think about it, physical activity has been a survival tool for most of our history.
 Therefore, when the mind perceives a reward for exercise, movement is stimulated (as when we were saved from a predator, we got food hunting, etc.)

-On the other hand, the mind protects you from wasting calories for no reason and boycotts meaningless movement, as we explain in our article “How to start training and not quit.”
+On the other hand, the mind protects you from wasting calories for no reason and boycotts meaningless movements, as we explain in our article “How to start training and not quit.”

 If you want to train after forty and not give up at forty-one months, you must have a goal that motivates you a lot.